-- 8.1.1 The construction phase and EM&A programme of the Project commenced on 12 March 2012. - 8.1.2 All 1-hour TSP and 24-hour TSP results were below the Action and Limit Level at all monitoring locations in the reporting month. - 8.1.3 For construction noise, no Action and Limit Level exceedance was recorded at all monitoring stations in the reporting period. - 8.1.4 For water quality, no Action and Limit Level exceedance was recorded at all monitoring stations in the reporting period.. - 8.1.5 A total of twenty dolphin sightings were recorded during the six surveys, six on the 10 July 2012, three on the 11 July 2012, five on the 12 July 2012, five on the 16 July 2012 and one on the 17 July 2012.
-No dolphins were seen on the 20 July 2012.
-Of the twenty sightings, fifteen were "on effort" (which are all under favourable condition) and five were "opportunistic".
-A total of fifty three individuals were sighted from the six impact dolphin surveys in the reporting period. - 8.1.6 The predominant behavior of the dolphin observed was engaged in feeding, although this was only observed for about half of the total groups sighted.
-One group was associated with fishing vessel (hang trawler) at the time of the sighting. - 8.1.7 Environmental site inspection was carried out 4 times in July 2012.
-Recommendations on remedial actions were given to the Contractors for the deficiencies identified during the site audits. - 8.1.8 No Project related environmental complaint was received in the reporting period. - 8.1.9 No notification of summons and prosecution was received in the reporting period.
+- 8.1.1 The construction phase and EM&A programme of the Project commenced on 12 March 2012. - 8.1.2 All 1-hour TSP and 24-hour TSP results were below the Action and Limit Level at all monitoring locations in the reporting month. - 8.1.3 For construction noise, no Action and Limit Level exceedance was recorded at all monitoring stations in the reporting period.
+Investigation result show that the exceedances were not due to the Project works. - 8.1.4 Five (5) Action Level exceedances were recorded at measured suspended solids (SS) values (in mg/L) in the reporting month.
+Investigation results show that the exceedances were not due to the Project works. - 8.1.5 A total of fifteen dolphin sightings were recorded during the two surveys, three on the 8 January 2013, one on the 9 January 2013 and eleven on the 28 January 2013.
+Of the fifteen sightings, twelve were "on effort" (which are all under favourable condition) and three were "opportunistic".
+A total of forty-six individuals were sighted from the two impact dolphin surveys in the reporting period.
+Sighting details are summarised and plotted in Appendix K and Figure 5c, respectively. - 8.1.6 Behaviour: seven groups were feeding while none of them were associated with a fishing vessel; three groups were recorded as travelling; three groups were associated with multiple behaviour (feeding and surface active); one group was recorded as surface active; the behavior of one group was unknown. - 8.1.7 Environmental site inspection was carried out 5 times in January 2013.
+Recommendations on remedial actions were given to the Contractors for the deficiencies identified during the site audits. - 6.6.2.8 As informed by the EPD on 18 January 2013, one complaint was received on 18 January 2013.
+In accordance with the investigation findings, it could not be concluded whether the complaint was considered as project related or not.
+However the Contractor was reminded to implement necessary mitigation measures. - 8.1.8 No notification of summons and prosecution was received in the reporting period.